-All new development must meet the highest standards of built and urban design.
-The local authorities encourage the use of development frameworks and masterplans and will use design codes where appropriate for strategic scale developments.
+All new development must meet the highest standards of urban and architectural design.
+The local authorities encourage the use of development frameworks, masterplans and other design guidance documents and will use design codes where appropriate for strategic scale developments.

 All new development should reflect the following principles: